FBI: 2 agents killed, 3 wounded, suspect dead in Florida

-SUNRISE, Fla.
-(AP) - Several FBI agents were shot Tuesday morning while serving a warrant in a child exploitation case in South Florida, authorities said.
+SUNRISE, Fla. -- Two FBI agents were fatally shot and three wounded Tuesday morning while serving a federal search warrant in a child exploitation case in South Florida, authorities said.

-A law enforcement official told The Associated Press that multiple FBI agents were shot while serving the warrant, and that the extent of their injuries was not immediately known.
-The official could not discuss an ongoing investigation publicly and spoke to the AP on condition of anonymity.
+The suspect was also killed during the standoff in which he barricaded himself inside a home, said FBI Miami Special Agent Michael D. Leverock.

+Two of the wounded agents were taken to hospitals to be treated and were in stable condition, Leverock said, adding that the names of the deceased agents will not be released immediately.

-Law enforcement agencies swarmed the neighborhood in the Fort Lauderdale suburb of Sunrise after the shooting, as a suspect reportedly remained barricaded inside the home.
+Law enforcement agencies swarmed the neighborhood in the Fort Lauderdale suburb of Sunrise after the shooting.

 The Sunrise Police Department tweeted about the heavy police presence and the closure of surrounding roads.